(1883-1945)

 That same year, Italy and Germany signed a military alliance known as the “Pact of Steel.”
 With Italy’s resources stretched to capacity, many Italians believed Mussolini’s alliance with Germany would provide time to regroup.
 Influenced by Hitler, Mussolini instituted discrimination policies against the Jews in Italy.
 In 1940, Italy invaded Greece with some initial success.

-READ More: Richard Rodgers
+READ More: Gladys Knight

 Hitler’s invasion of Poland and declaration of war with Britain and France forced Italy into war, however, and exposed weaknesses in its military.
 Greece and North Africa soon fell, and only German military intervention in early 1941 saved Mussolini from a military coup.